pyeventsourcing/esdbclient/README.md

 The constant `DEFAULT_EXCLUDE_FILTER` is a sequence of regular expressions that includes both `ESDB_SYSTEM_EVENTS_REGEX` and `ESDB_PERSISTENT_CONFIG_EVENTS_REGEX`.
-It is used as the default value of `filter_exclude` so that the generated internally by EventStoreDB are excluded by default.
+It is used as the default value of `filter_exclude` so that the events generated internally by EventStoreDB are excluded by default.

 In all methods that have a `filter_exclude` argument, the default value of the argument